Gemma McCluskie: Trial and sentence of brother

 The trial began on 14 January 2013 at the Old Bailey.
 During the trial, it was reported that Tony McCluskie was a heavy cannabis user and that the siblings frequently argued.
-On the 1st of March 2012, he allegedly argued with his sister about an overflowing bath.
+On 1 March 2012, he allegedly argued with his sister about an overflowing bath.
 She told him to leave, and he then grabbed her by the wrists and punched her to the floor, but claimed he had no further recollection of his actions.
 Her death was caused by several blows to the head with a blunt instrument.
 He spent several hours dismembering her body.
 CCTV footage showed him carrying a suitcase the next day; the suitcase contained her remains, which he disposed of in the Regents Park Canal.
-McCluskie initially admitted manslaughter, but denied murder, citing a "loss of control".
-He was found guilty of her murder on 30 January 2013 and jailed for life with a minimum sentence of 20 years.
+Tony McCluskie initially admitted manslaughter, but denied murder, citing a "loss of control".
+He was found guilty of her murder on 30 January 2013 and sentenced to life imprisonment with a minimum sentence of 20 years.

-A 2017 episode of Crimes That Shook Britain covered McCluskie's murder.
+A 2017 episode of Crimes That Shook Britain covered Gemma McCluskie's murder, as did a 2018 episode of Evidence of Evil.